-The Guidelines aim to:
+The Guidelines aim to assist operators of tanneries to:

-- assist operators of wool scours to minimise and as far as possible use, the effluent they produce - prevent the unacceptable degradation of water, land and environmental quality.
+- minimise and use as far as possible the effluent they produce - prevent the unacceptable degradation of water, land and environmental quality.

-The Guidelines should be consulted in conjunction with existing regulations, where extensions or new developments are planned, or where environmental protection at existing operations is to be enhanced.
+The Guidelines should be consulted where extensions or new developments are planned, or where environmental protection at existing operations is to be enhanced.